Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 Many Scottish museums, galleries and tourism accommodation have also reopened.

 Some Scottish islands have moved to Level 0.
-The goal is for all of Scotland to move to Level 0 on July 19.
+First Minister Nicola Sturgeon has confirmed the rest of Scotland will move to Level 0 on July 19.

+In Level 0, up to eight people from up to four households can meet indoors at home, while up to 10 people from four households can meet in a public indoor place like a pub.

 Check the Scottish government’s website for full information on what you can do in each Level.